What is the California Statement of Information

 One of the requirements of maintaining an LLC or corporation in California is filing a Statement of Information, which is commonly known in many states as an Annual Report.
-The Annual Report is used to confirm and update the company’s information with the Secretary of State, such as the name and address of the registered agent, principal office address, and information of the officers, directors, members or managers of the company.
+The Statement of Information is used to confirm and update the company’s information with the Secretary of State, such as the name and address of the registered agent, principal office address, and information of the officers, directors, members, or managers of the company.

 The report asks for information such as:

 - The entity’s Secretary of State File Number.
-You can find your File Number by doing a name search and look for the Registration Date.
+You can find your Entity Number by doing a name search

 - Name and street address (P.O.
 Boxes are not allowed) of the Agent for Service of Process (known in most states as a Registered Agent)

-- Location of the Principal place of business (No P.O.
+- Address of the principal place of business (No P.O.
 Boxes)

 - Type of Business – Enter the business purpose of the company.